samchon/nestia/packages/core/README.md

 npx nestia setup
 ```

-Super-easy and super-fast validator decorators for NestJS.
+super-fast validation decorators for NestJS.

-`@nestia/core` is a transformer library of NestJS, supporing super-easy and super-fast validation decorators, by using [typia](https://github.com/samchon/typia).
-Comparing validation speed with `class-validator`, `@nestia/core` is maximum **15,000x times faster** and it even supports every TypeScript types.
+`@nestia/core` is a transformer library of NestJS, supporting super-fast validation decorators, by wrapping [typia](https://github.com/samchon/typia).
+Comparing validation speed with `class-validator`, `typia` is maximum **15,000x times faster** and it even much safer.

-Furthremore, `@nestia/core` can use pure interface typed DTO with **only one line**.
+Furthermore, `@nestia/core` can use pure interface typed DTO with **only one line**.

 Therefore, it does not require any extra dedication like defining JSON schema (`@nestjs/swagger`) or using class definition with decorator function calls (`class-validator`).
-Just enjoy **super-easy** and **super-fast** through with pure TypeScript types.
+Just enjoy the **superfast** decorator with pure TypeScript type.

 ```typescript
 import { Controller } from "@nestjs/common";